darkred/Userscripts/RARBG_-_convert_torrent_timestamps_to_relative_format/README.md

 This script applies to RARBG lists:
 - it converts torrent timestamps to relative format in local timezone.
-Also, it recalculates them every 10 seconds.
+Also, it recalculates them every 1 min.
 - The initial timestamps are still available as tooltips (on mouse hover), also converted to local timezone.

 Note: there's a timestamp on the footer of each RARBG page e.g. `Mon, 02 Nov 2020 12:23:26 +0100`.